 Distrust and Fear

 Many black people may be HIV-positive and not know it, so they continue to spread the virus while also getting sicker.
 In 2018, only about half of every 100 Black people with HIV were virally suppressed.

 Some African-Americans still mistakenly believe that HIV is a white, gay disease.
 That makes it hard to teach them about HIV or get them to talk about their HIV status.

 Part of the problem may be a lingering distrust in the black community of government sources of information and research.
 The historic Tuskegee Syphilis Study did harmful medical testing on African-Americans, without their knowledge, for 40 years.

-Most African-American men and women get HIV when they don't use a condom or other protection when they have sex with a man.
+Unprotected sex: Most Black American men and women get HIV when they don't use a condom or other protection when they have sex with a man.
 It's less likely for a black man to get HIV from a woman.
 And it's more likely for a black man than a white man to get HIV by having sex with men.

 Injecting drugs: Sharing drug needles or syringes with someone who is infected with HIV is the second-most common way Black Americans get HIV.
 It spreads HIV through blood contact.
 In addition, drug use may also lead to risky sexual behavior.
 Drug dependence or addiction can make money problems worse.